News

 As For The Win writer Chris Korman recently explained, “allowing wide receivers to get blown up over the middle and QBs to be leveled with shots to the chin is almost certainly a viable short-term business approach.”

 Even the NFL recognized the value of this type of football.
 It’s marketing was built around exactly the type of brutal football seen in the opening weekend of the AAF.
-Surely everyone still remembers the NFL commercials that highlighted the most devastating blocks and tackles that ruled advertising blocks not too long ago.
+Surely everyone still remembers the NFL commercials that highlighted the most devastating blocks and tackles that ruled advertising blocks not too long ago, as marketing is important in sports or any business, and that’s why those trying to promote online should use a marketing Agency for this purpose.

 What has changed is our understandings of the brain and our recognition of just how poorly we understand the long-term effects of brain injuries.
 Even chronic traumatic encephalopathy, the brain disease found in a staggering number of former NFL players, is still a relatively recent discovery.